Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

-We further identify the charge-density properties of the ground-state by measuring the electron density $n(x,y)=\langle \hat{n}(x,y)\rangle$.
-Fig. \ref{Fig:ly=6result}(e) shows the example of $n(x,y)$ on the $L_x=24$ cylinder with $V=1.0$, where the points close to the two open ends of the cylinder are omitted.
-The density profile respects translation symmetry along $\hat{e}_2$ direction but has spatial oscillation with period $\lambda_c \sim 3$ unit cell which decays quickly into the bulk along the $\hat{e}_1$ direction.
-This spatial decay can be interpreted as the Friedel oscillation induced by the open boundary of the cylinder $n(x)=A \cos(Q_c x +\phi) x^{-K_c/2} + \bar n$, where $Q_c=2\pi/\lambda_c$ is the CDW ordering vector and $K_c$ is the Luttinger exponent characterizing the long-distance property of the density correlation functions \cite{White2002}.
-From DMRG simulation of the $V=1.0$ model on longer $L_x=48$ cylinders, we find $K_c\sim 1.7(3)$ which indicates a subdominant quasi-long-range CDW correlation in the PDW phase (see the SM for details).
+The charge density of the ground-state is $n(x,y)=\langle \hat{n}(x,y)\rangle$.
+For $V=1.0$, $n(x,y)$ on the left part of the $L_x=48$ cylinder is shown in Fig. \ref{Fig:ly=6result}(a).
+The density profile respects translation symmetry along $\mathbf{e}_2$ direction but has spatial oscillation with period $\lambda_c \sim 3$ along the $\mathbf{e}_1$ direction which decays quickly in the bulk.
+This spatial decay can be interpreted as the Friedel oscillation induced by the open boundary of the cylinder: $n(x)=A \cos(Q_c x +\phi) x^{-K_c/2} + \bar n$, where $Q_c=2\pi/\lambda_c$ is the CDW ordering vector and $K_c$ is the Luttinger exponent characterizing the density correlation \cite{White2002}.
+We obtain $K_c\sim 1.7(3)$ which indicates a subdominant CDW correlation in the PDW phase (see SM for details).